-- 1. In accordance with Regulation 260 of the SEBI (ICDR) Regulations, this Issue is 100% underwritten and shall not be restricted upto the minimum subscription level.
+- 1. Our Company undertakes to comply with Regulation 252 of the SEBI (ICDR) Regulations, 2018 and Rule 19 (2)(b) of Securities Contracts (Regulations) Rules, 1957. - 2.
+In accordance with Regulation 260 of the SEBI (ICDR) Regulations, this Issue is 100% underwritten and shall not be restricted upto the minimum subscription level.
 The Book Running Lead Managers to the Issue shall underwrite at least 15% of the total Issue Size.
-For further details pertaining to said underwriting please refer to chapter titled "General Information" beginning on page 55 of the Draft Red Herring Prospectus. - 2.
+For further details pertaining to said underwriting please refer to chapter titled "General Information" beginning on page 54 of the Draft Red Herring Prospectus. - 3.
 In accordance with Regulation 268(1) of the SEBI (ICDR) Regulations, we shall ensure that the total number of proposed allottees in the Issue shall be greater than or equal to fifty (50), failing which, the entire application money will be refunded forthwith.
 If such money is not repaid within eight working days from the date our Company becomes liable to repay it, then our Company and every officer in default shall, on and from expiry of eight working days, be liable to repay such application money, with an interest at the rate as prescribed under SEBI (ICDR) Regulations, the Companies Act, 2013 and other applicable laws.
-Further, in accordance with Section 40 of the Companies Act, 2013, the Company and each officer in default may be punishable with fine and/or imprisonment in such a case. - 3.
+Further, in accordance with Section 40 of the Companies Act, 2013, the Company and each officer in default may be punishable with fine and/or imprisonment in such a case. - 4.
 We have filed a copy of the Draft Red Herring Prospectus with the Stock Exchange.
 Further, in terms of Regulation 246 (5) of the SEBI (ICDR) Regulations, a copy of the Draft Red Herring Prospectus is also furnished to SEBI in soft copy.
 However, SEBI has not issued any observations on our Draft Red Herring Prospectus.
-Also, in terms of Regulations 246 of the SEBI (ICDR) Regulations, we shall ensure that our Book Running Lead Managers submits a copy of the Red Herring Prospectus / Prospectus along with a Due Diligence Certificate including additional confirmations, as required, to SEBI at the time of filing the Red Herring Prospectus / Prospectus with Stock Exchange and the Registrar of Companies. - 4.
+Also, in terms of Regulations 246 of the SEBI (ICDR) Regulations, we shall ensure that our Book Running Lead Managers submits a copy of the Red Herring Prospectus / Prospectus along with a Due Diligence Certificate including additional confirmations, as required, to SEBI at the time of filing the Red Herring Prospectus / Prospectus with Stock Exchange and the Registrar of Companies. - 5.
 In accordance with Regulation 261 of the SEBI (ICDR) Regulations, we hereby confirm that we have entered into an agreement with the Book Running Lead Managers and a Market Maker to ensure compulsory Market Making for a minimum period of three years from the date of listing of Equity Shares in this issue on the SME Platform of BSE.
-For further details of the arrangement of market making please refer to chapter titled "General Information" beginning on page 55 and
+For further details of the arrangement of market making please refer to chapter titled "General Information" beginning on page 54 and details of the Market Making Arrangements for this please refer to chapter titled "The Issue" beginning on page 48 of the Draft Red Herring Prospectus.